Ana Castillo: Summary

 The Guardians is one of Castillo’s most noteworthy pieces of work.
 As a resident of New Mexico an obvious political, social, and cultural issue was happening in her vicinity at the border.
 The Guardians addresses the perpetual crimes innocent people face who are looking for a better life on the other side, or as Castillo says, “el otro lado.”

 The Guardians is a story about Regina, who is raising her nephew, Gabo in El Paso, Texas.
 Regina's brother, Rafa, crosses back to Mexico to be with Gabo's mother, Ximena.
 When they attempt to cross the border together, Ximena and Rafa were separated.
 Soon after, Ximena's body was found and she was mutilated with her organs removed.
-When Gabo’s father, Rafa, has gone missing after attempting to cross the border, Regina and Gabo seek solace in their own ways and support from fellow classmates and colleagues.
+When Gabo’s father, Rafa, has gone missing after attempting to cross the border, Regina and Gabo seek solace in their own ways and support from classmates and colleagues.
 Gabo is very religious, and aspires to be a priest when he is older.
 He is a top student who embodies high morals and yearns to live a happy life on the U.S. side of the border.
 When his thoughts think the worst, he gets involved with a gang, Los Palominos, in hopes that they can help find his missing father.
 On Regina’s end, she teams up with a colleague Miguel and his grandfather, Milton.
 When Miguel’s ex-wife is kidnapped, all characters team up to find their missing loved ones.
 In the end, Miguel finds his ex-wife alive who was also found with Tiny Tears, and both were in dire shape.
 On the other hand, Regina and Gabo’s instincts that the worst occurred, came true, as Rafa was found dead in a house belonging to Los Palominos.
 That same night, Gabo was killed by Los Palominos member, Tiny Tears, who was initially helping Gabo in his quest to find his father.